 US Peace Memorial Foundation, Inc. (founded 2005)

-This tax-exempt 501(c)(3) Foundation directs a nationwide effort to honor Americans who stand for peace by publishing the US Peace Registry, awarding an annual Peace Prize, and planning for the US Peace Memorial as a national monument in Washington, DC.
+This tax-exempt 501(c)(3) Foundation directs a nationwide effort to honor Americans who stand for peace by publishing the US Peace Registry, awarding the annual US Peace Prize, and planning for the US Peace Memorial as a national monument in Washington, DC.
 These educational projects help move the United States toward a culture of peace by recognizing and honoring the thoughtful and courageous Americans and U.S. organizations that have taken a public stand against one or more U.S. wars or who have devoted their time, energy, and other resources to finding peaceful solutions to international conflicts.
 We celebrate these role models to inspire other Americans to speak out against war and to work for peace.
-Read the commentary “World Peace: A First Step”.
+For details on our progress, read the 2018 Annual Report.

 334 East Lake Road #136